flutter/website/src/cookbook/navigation/set-up-universal-links.md

-You can use a real device or the Simulator to test a universal link, but first make sure you have executed `flutter run` at least once on the real device.
+You can use a real device or the Simulator to test a universal link, but first make sure you have executed `flutter run` at least once on the devices.
 This ensures that the Flutter application is installed.

 <img src="/assets/images/docs/cookbook/set-up-universal-links-simulator.png" alt="Simulator screenshot" width="50%" />